Dhruv68/Distributed_File_System/README.md

 #### Group 6

 ## Introduction to the Project:

+The aim of this project is to build a Distributed File System with security features.
+The code was implemented in two phases

+	Phase 1: Developed a Simple Distributed File System
+	Phase  2: Implemented the security functionality of the Distributed File System

-This project will help you to create a distributed file system in which one user can access the server and operate the functions in the server like:
+This project will help you to implement an Encrypted distributed file system in which client/user can access the server and operate the functions in the server like:
   1 Create Directory
   2 Create File
   3 Write File
   4 Read File
   5 Rename File
   6 Delete File
   7 Get the List of File
+  8 Change the permission

 ## Implementation: